liquity/dev/README.md

 ### Liquidation

 When a trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD reserved for gas compensation.
-Thus, a liquidator always receives `{10 CLV + 0.5% collateral}` per trove that they liquidate.
+Thus, a liquidator always receives `{10 LUSD + 0.5% collateral}` per trove that they liquidate.
 The collateral remainder of the trove is then either offset, redistributed or a combination of both, depending on the amount of LUSD in the Stability Pool.

 #### Edge case: Gas compensation in a partial liquidation in Recovery Mode